 Domingo has also served as mayor of Buenos Aires, Costa Rica.

 In addition to his extensive operations and agricultural experience, Domingo has academic credentials in Total Quality Management, Human Relations, Agronomy, Business Administration, and Labor Relations.

 Rafael is co-owner and General Manager of PCG S.A., located in David, Panama.
 He is the son of Domingo Bermudez and a major contributor to the success of PCG Inc. S.A.
 Rafael was exposed to agriculture very early in life and as a child, he attended Pindeco Primary Private School, which was owned by Del Monte when Domingo was working on the MD-2 project.

 Rafael introduced Domingo to the principal shareholders of PCG and both he and his dad shared a vision of partnering with the owners of PCG in the pineapple business.
 Rafael is actively working with Domingo and continuing to learn the art and science of pineapple cultivation.

-Prior to PCG, Rafael was entrepreneur and co-founder of Grupo Riders, a transportation and event planning services company.
-Rafael’s staff was in excess of thirty five people and was responsible for securing contracts with major cruise lines.
+Prior to PCG, Rafael was an entrepreneur and co-founder of Grupo Riders, a transportation and event planning services company.
+Rafael’s staff was in excess of thirty-five people and was responsible for securing contracts with major cruise lines.